SamuelSwartzberg/flashcardifying_text_temp/inf.md

 !|PID of job in background
 0|name of shell or shell script

+NOT CONTENT JUST STOPPING THE PARSER FROM FREAKING OUT $

 ###### declaration commands

 declaration commands = {alias, declare, typeset, export, readonly, local}